kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE358-Computer-Networks.md

 - Ethernet is connectionless (no handshaking) and requires higher level protocol to recover from errors
 - **Ethernet switch** stores and forwards Ethernet frames
   - each switch has a table, mapping dest MAC address to interface
-  - switch is link-layer, and has a learned forwarding table using **flooding** and MAC addresses
+  - switch is link-layer, and has a learned forwarding switch table using **flooding** and MAC addresses
+  - maps MAC address to interface to reach host (port on machine), with time-to-idle)
   - **router** is network-layer, and computes forwarding table using routing algorithms and IP addresses
 - **load balancer** is application-layer routing

 #### WiFi (WLAN)
 - **Basic service set** is the set of all stations that can communicate with each other at physical layer